zargony/udelta-hacks/README.md

 - Upload new firmware:
   `avrdude -c avr109 -P /dev/cu.usbmodem1421 -p at90usb1286 -D -U flash:w:firmware.hex`

+Note the `-D` option which prevents the chip erase that is normally done before writing the flash.
+This makes sure the bootloader stays intact.

 ### EEPROM

 The eeprom contains persisted firmware settings (like hardware calibration values).